-Desperate Palestinians break into Gaza UN warehouses for food
+Desperate Palestinians break into Gaza UN warehouses as toll tops 8,000

 Juliette Touma, a spokesperson for the agency, said the crowds broke into a total of four facilities on Saturday.
 She said the warehouses did not contain any fuel, which has been in critically short supply since Israel cut off all shipments after the start of the war.

-One of the warehouses pillaged is located in Deir al-Balah, where UNRWA stores supplies from the humanitarian convoys crossing into Gaza from Egypt.
+One of the warehouses pillaged is located in Deir el-Balah, where UNRWA stores supplies from the humanitarian convoys crossing into Gaza from Egypt.

-White further added that, “The current system of convoys is geared to fail.
-Very few trucks, slow processes, strict inspections, supplies that do not match the requirements of UNRWA and the other aid organizations, and mostly the ongoing ban on fuel, are all a recipe for a failed system.”
+“The current system of convoys is geared to fail.
+Very few trucks, slow processes, strict inspections, supplies that do not match the requirements of UNRWA and the other aid organisations, and mostly the ongoing ban on fuel, are all a recipe for a failed system,” he added.

-UNRWA has said that its ability to help people in Gaza has been completely stretched by air strikes that have killed more than 50 of its staff and restricted the movement of supplies.
+UNRWA has said its ability to help people in Gaza has been completely stretched by air raids that have killed more than 50 of its staff and restricted the movement of supplies.

-More than 613,000 of 1.4 million internally displaced people in Gaza are sheltering in 150 of UNRWA facilities across the blockaded territory.
+More than 613,000 of 1.4 million internally displaced people in Gaza are sheltering in 150 UNRWA facilities across the blockaded territory.

 But severe overcrowding, a lack of privacy and inadequate sanitation have put these schools at risk of a prolonged and severe public health crisis, adding pressure to the already overloaded healthcare system which doctors and the Ministry of Health describe as being in a state of total collapse.